 |My well-worn copy of War and Peace.|

-However, there are a few points I decided to leave for another post, including: side-by-side comparisons of the two translations, an investigation into whether Briggs is actually the translator to blame, and a discussion of the compatibility of War and Peace and e-readers.
-The last point I’ll dedicate a separate post to, but here’s a quick look into the first two issues.
+However, there were a few points I decided to leave for another post, including: side-by-side comparisons of the two translations and an investigation into whether Briggs is actually the translator to blame.

 A Comparison of the Briggs and Pevear/Volokhonsky Translations